Preferences

 Due to the possibility of working simultaneously in very large dimensions (e.g., kilometers) and also in very small dimensions (e.g., nanometers), the view display (and only this, rendered it works perfectly anyway) is somewhat overstrained (the Z-buffer has only a limited resolution and at some point can no longer distinguish which polygons are behind each other, which results in poor display quality).

 In this case, you have the option of setting a clipping area here.
-Outside this clipping area (calculated in the direction of camera view), the display is cut off.
+Outside this clipping area (calculated in the direction of the camera view), the display is cut off.
 Within the clipping area, the ratio of Near to Far should not be too large, the display is then always correct.

 Select a suitable area from the selection menu or set a manual area using Near and Far.